History of artificial intelligence: Dartmouth Workshop

 The participants included Ray Solomonoff, Oliver Selfridge, Trenchard More, Arthur Samuel, Allen Newell and Herbert A. Simon, all of whom would create important programs during the first decades of AI research.

-At the workshop Newell and Simon debuted the "Logic Theorist" and McCarthy persuaded the attendees to accept "Artificial Intelligence" as the name of the field.

-The 1956 Dartmouth workshop was the moment that AI gained its name, its mission, its first success and its major players, and is widely considered the birth of AI.
-The term "Artificial Intelligence" was chosen by McCarthy to avoid associations with cybernetics and connections with the influential cyberneticist Norbert Wiener.
+At the workshop, Newell and Simon debuted the "Logic Theorist".
+The workshop was the moment that AI gained its name, its mission, its first major success and its key players, and is widely considered the birth of AI.

-Symbolic AI 1956–1974
+Cognitive revolution

+In the autumn of 1956, Newell and Simon also presented the Logic Theorist at a meeting of the Special Interest Group in Information Theory at the Massachusetts Institute of Technology (MIT).
+At the same meeting, Noam Chomsky discussed his generative grammar, and George Miller described his landmark paper "The Magical Number Seven, Plus or Minus Two".
+Miller wrote "I left the symposium with a conviction, more intuitive than rational, that experimental psychology, theoretical linguistics, and the computer simulation of cognitive processes were all pieces from a larger whole."

+This meeting was the beginning of the "cognitive revolution"—an interdisciplinary paradigm shift in psychology, philosophy, computer science and neuroscience.
+It inspired the creation of the sub-fields of symbolic artificial intelligence, generative linguistics, cognitive science, cognitive psychology, cognitive neuroscience and the philosophical schools of computationalism and functionalism.
+All these fields used related tools to model the mind and results discovered in one field were relevant to the others.

+The cognitive approach allowed researchers to consider "mental objects" like thoughts, plans, goals, facts or memories, often analyzed using high level symbols in functional networks.
+These objects had been forbidden as "unobservable" by earlier paradigms such as behaviorism.
+Symbolic mental objects would become the major focus of AI research and funding for the next several decades.

+Early successes (1956–1974)

 The programs developed in the years after the Dartmouth Workshop were, to most people, simply "astonishing": computers were solving algebra word problems, proving theorems in geometry and learning to speak English.
 Few at the time would have believed that such "intelligent" behavior by machines was possible at all.
 Researchers expressed an intense optimism in private and in print, predicting that a fully intelligent machine would be built in less than 20 years.
-Government agencies like DARPA poured money into the new field.
+Government agencies like the Defense Advanced Research Projects Agency (DARPA, then known as "ARPA") poured money into the field.
+Artificial Intelligence laboratories were set up at many British and US universities in the latter 1950s and early 1960s.